-Aboriginal youth between 15 and 30 have immense potential to contribute to their communities and the Province.
-They are finding opportunities to be involved and to make a difference, whether by joining a youth council, attending conferences, pursuing new educational opportunities, or taking time to be with and learn from Elders.
+Indigenous youth between 15 and 30 have immense potential to contribute to their communities.
+They're finding opportunities to be involved and make a difference – by joining a youth council, attending conferences, pursuing new educational opportunities, or taking time to learn from Elders.

-The Province creates relationships with youth from several First Nation communities to
+The provincial government creates relationships with youth from several First Nation communities to:

 - Help youth find ways to create their own opportunities

 - Work with outside partners to focus on youth-identified priorities and traditional arts and culture

 The Unified Aboriginal Youth Collective (UAYC) works to:

 - Build positive relationships among B.C.
 Indigenous groups

 - Support and create opportunities to develop and enhance Indigenous youth leadership

 - Advocate for youth representation and participation within B.C.